laurkgol/Sassquatch/README.md

 - Why does one use it?
   - What are the alternatives?
   - What is it similar to, if anything?
+  Sass is a CSS preprocessor that makes your CSS code cleaner, shorter, and more maintainable.
+You can assign variables, nest styles, call functions, and use multiple stylesheets.
+Some alternatives to Sass are Stylus, LESS, and CSS-crush (built with PHP).
 - What is the history of this technology?
   - Who built it and why?
   Developers Hampton Catlin and Nathan Weizenbaum wanted to create a better way to maintain a complicated stylesheet.
   - Who is maintaining it?
+  Sass was designed by Hampton Catlin and developed by Natalie Weizenbaum and Chris Eppstein.
+It first appeared in 2006 and is well maintained, with its most recent stable release in December 2016.
 - What is your opinion on the technology after having built something with it?
 - What are the biggest conceptual hurdles (if any) you encountered when researching this?
 - What resources do you recommend for interested students?